 Why Your Business Website Should Have A Blog

-Unless you plan on profoundly relying on social media, digital marketing, and paid strategies to market your website, A blog is an excellent tool to offer more insight into your business, philosophy, knowledge, and ideas and drive an audience to your site.
-By informing your readers why you are in business and how you can help them, you can convert online traffic to real-world sales.
+Unless you plan on solely relying on social media, digital marketing, and paid strategies to market your website, a blog is an excellent tool to drive an audience to your site.

 Bring value to your brand

 Add value to your website by sharing relevant content.
 By posting content that resonates with your viewers and displays your knowledge, you are marketing your skills to the audience reading your blog.
 The more you can demonstrate that you are well-versed in your field, the more likely someone is to build a relationship.
 Your audience will get to know you as an information source for the knowledge they want, and once they need your product or service, you will be whom they seek.

 Improve your SEO strategy

 Content is still essential when it comes to remaining relevant on search engines.
 A blog can help your SEO strategy in a few ways.
 If you are routinely publishing articles, your site is getting crawled by search engines frequently.
 This keeps your website fresh to search engine algorithms and allows you to fill each blog post with relevant keywords that assist you in ranking.
 Remember, when a search engine crawls your site, it is looking for words that match with what users are typing into queries.
 Another way that a blog can help boost your SEO strategy is through linking.
 If you are sharing your content either organically or using paid methods either on social media or similar platforms, you not only are driving traffic back to your site; but are increasing the chances of passive link acquisition.

 Drive the right traffic to your site